 The EPDP Team further agreed that the GP proposing such an update must call out the exception during a public comment period and explain the analysis and reasons for not supporting such gTLDs and their delegated and allocated variant labels (if any) in their script proposal.

-Rationale for Implementation Guidance 1.9-1.10: As grandfathering will allow the gTLD to continue operating despite its incompatibility with the RZ-LGR, the EPDP Team recommends that the GP include, in the public comment, an opinion on any identified security and stability risks associated with not achieving full backward compatibility, as well as possible actions to mitigate the risks to the extent feasible, if known and understood by the GP.
+Rationale for Implementation Guidance 1.10: As grandfathering will allow the gTLD to continue operating despite its incompatibility with the RZ-LGR, the EPDP Team recommends that the GP include, in the public comment, an opinion on any identified security and stability risks associated with not achieving full backward compatibility, as well as possible actions to mitigate the risks to the extent feasible.

-To ensure balanced representation of the issues, the EPDP Team recommends that in the public comment, there should also be an assessment of the potential impact of grandfathering on the gTLD registry operator as well as the user experience of other affected Internet stakeholders.
-Such assessment should also include proposed measures to reduce the impact of grandfathering.
-In the event security and stability risks are identified, the assessment should include possible measures to minimize the risks that would result in minimal disruption to the registry operator, their customers, and end users.
+To ensure balanced representation of the issues, the EPDP Team recommends that in the public comment, there should also be an assessment, conducted by ICANN org, of the potential impact of grandfathering on the gTLD registry operator as well as the user experience of other affected Internet stakeholders.
+Such assessment should also include proposed measures to reduce the negative impact of grandfathering.
+In the event security and stability risks are identified, the assessment should include possible measures to minimize the risks that would result in minimal disruption to registries, registrars, registrants, and end users.

-With the understanding that this is beyond the scope of work done by the GP and Integration Panel, the EPDP Team believes that ICANN org is in the best position to facilitate a dialogue between the affected gTLD registry operator, ICANN org, and the GP.
-ICANN org appears to be appropriately positioned to facilitate such an assessment, which should be included in the public comment.
+With the understanding that the requested analysis and assessment may be beyond the scope of work done by the GP and Integration Panel and additional experts may need to be consulted, the EPDP Team believes that ICANN org is in the best position to facilitate a dialogue between the affected gTLD registry operator, relevant function(s) in ICANN org, the GP, other experts and affected parties.
+In particular, ICANN org appears to be appropriately positioned to facilitate such an assessment of the potential impact of grandfathering, which should be included in the public comment.
 To the extent any proposed measures would require contractual amendments, they would need to be managed under the existing provisions of the relevant Registry Agreement.

 The EPDP Team affirms that the public should have an opportunity to comment on all these elements in the public comment period.
 The Integration Panel must take such comments into account when reviewing and considering the proposal for integration into the next version of the RZ-LGR.